allegory-software/allegory-sdk/lua/mdbx_query.md

 unordered and FK-index order is acceptable.

 **pk_parent_lookup** vs **pk_join_***: the only node that goes child->parent.
-Reads the FK column from the child's source via `get_cols` and probes the parent base table by PK.
+Reads the FK column value from the child's row and probes the parent base table by PK.
 Child order preserved.

 	pk_parent_lookup(
 		pk_range('sessions/started_at,user_id', {desc=true}),